MuhtasimTanmoy/notebook/language/rust/lambda.md

 // Corresponds to
 struct some_anonymous_type {
  // capture_list turned into member variables
   some_anonymous_type( /* capture_list turned into arguments */ ):
  /* member variables initialized */
  {}
   return_type operator()( argument_list ) const {
  code
  }
 };

 // This inside lambda refers to the outer object
 ```
 - Notes
-    - The move constructor is used instead of the copy constructor, if the object has type "rvalue-reference" (Type &&).
+    - The move constructor is used instead of the copy constructor if the object has type "rvalue-reference" (Type &&).

 ### References
 - [lambda from scratch](https://www.youtube.com/watch?v=3jCOwajNch0)
 - [Print variable type in C](https://stackoverflow.com/questions/81870/is-it-possible-to-print-a-variables-type-in-standard-c)